RoyalNordics/RoyalNordics/UPDATES.md

 ### March 26, 2025 - Cline
 - Fixed Render deployment issues:
-  - Changed render.yaml to use `type: static_site` instead of `type: web` with `env: static`
+  - Reverted back to using `type: web` service in render.yaml
-  - Updated from `staticPublishPath` to `publishDir` for the build directory
+  - Set explicit start command to `npx http-server ./build -c-1`
-  - Added Cache-Control header to prevent caching issues
+  - Configured proper routes for the web service
-  - Simplified the configuration to follow Render's recommended static site setup
+  - Used npx to ensure http-server runs correctly in the Render environment
 - Deployment status: Pending verification at https://royalnordics.onrender.com

 ## How to Use This File